-Difference in percent (percentage points).
+Difference in per cent (percentage points).

-With the use of the transitional rule, the technical provisions are lower than without the use of it.
-The eligible own funds are increased at the same time if we use the transitional provision.
-Both of these changes tend towards higher solvency capital coverage with the use of the transitional provision than without the use of the transitional rule.
-The change in eligible capital is less than the change in technical provisions because of the changed effect of loss-absorption capacity for deferred tax.
+With the use of the transitional provision, the technical provisions are lower than without the use of it.
+The eligible Tier 1 and 2 capital is increased at the same time if we use the transitional provision.
+Both of these changes tend towards higher solvency capital coverage with the use of the transitional provision than without the use of the transitional provision.
+The change in eligible Tier 1 and 2 capital is less than the change in insurance provisions.
 Requirements for solvency capital are going down and we are seeing an increase in solvency capital coverage.
 Even without the use of the transitional measure, KLP meets the capital requirements by a good margin.